 Run all option.

-Let’s pick up where we last left off in the previous chapter.
+Let’s pick up where we last left off in the groupby chapter.
 If we want to chart out how much the top supporters of the proposition spent, we first need to select them from the dataset.
-Using the grouping and sorting tricks we learned earlier, the top 10 can returned like this:
+Using the grouping and sorting tricks we learned earlier, the top 10 can be returned like this:

 top_supporters = support.fillna("").groupby( ["contributor_firstname", "contributor_lastname"] ).amount.sum().reset_index().sort_values("amount", ascending=False).head(10)

 We can then view them with a trick you may remember by now.